MeDUET: Disentangled Unified Pretraining for 3D Medical Image Synthesis and Analysis: Method

 where $\delta_c(\cdot)$ is the content identity map, and $\mathbf{1}$ is the indicator function.
+This means that each original view and its content-preserved swapped counterpart are treated as positives, since they share the same underlying content despite differing in style.
 Then the similarity and loss are defined as

+$S_c(a,b)$ measures the similarity of two views, and $\ell_c(a,b)$ encourages a view to stay close to its content-matched positives while being separated from the remaining views.

-where $\alpha_c$ is a learnable scale.
-This objective pulls the positive pairs $\{\mathbf{z}_i, \mathbf{z}_{ij}\}$ and $\{\mathbf{z}_j, \mathbf{z}_{ji}\}$ together in content space while pushing apart all other pairs.
-During SiQC, teacher features are stop-grad, while student features and the student path that produces swapped views remain fully differentiable, so that SiQC improves both factor encoders and the swap mechanism.
+This objective pulls $\{\mathbf{z}_i, \mathbf{z}_{ij}\}$ and $\{\mathbf{z}_j, \mathbf{z}_{ji}\}$ together in content space, since each pair shares the same content but differs in style.
+Then the total loss of SiQC is formulated as $\mathcal{L}_{\mathrm{SiQC}} = \mathcal{L}_{\mathrm{SiQC}}^c + \mathcal{L}_{\mathrm{SiQC}}^s$, where $\alpha_c$ is a learnable scale.
+The full objective applies the same idea symmetrically to both content and style, so that each factor space is encouraged to preserve its own semantics while remaining discriminative to the other factor.
+During SiQC, teacher features are stop-gradient, while student features and the student path that produces swapped views remain fully differentiable, so that SiQC improves both factor encoders and the swap mechanism.

 The total loss of MeDUET pretraining is formulated as